ArunPrakashG/Luna/README.md

 Built and designed to run on raspberry pi 3 in headless and completely unattended mode. able to handle errors smartly and do the needful on certain circumstances.

-## Back story
-Well, i had free time during my vacation so i decided to start a project for my raspberry pi 3.
-Here we are! this is actually a Hobby/Learning project. i am a student learning C# myself everyday, this project taught me a lot of stuff which am proud off.
-If you have some time, feel free to look into the code and open an issue or pull request for the part if you feel it can be improved, with a reason, so that i can learn and correct my own mistakes :D

 ## Installation
 - Install .NET Core on your raspberry pi 3 first. see here for installation [.NET Core installation guide](https://www.hanselman.com/blog/InstallingTheNETCore2xSDKOnARaspberryPiAndBlinkingAnLEDWithSystemDeviceGpio.aspx)
 - If you installed .NET Core correctly, when running `dotnet --info` command, you will see the installed version of the .NET Core.